 The solution to the data problems is not that hard, it just requires a bit of determination and structure:

 In the realm of data analytics, the timestamp is one of the most important attributes.
 When did something happen?
-If you want to save the observation of the first bloom for future reference, and you take a picture of it, it’s not worth a lot without knowledge of when it happened, right?.
+If you want to save the observation of the first bloom for future reference, and you take a picture of it, it’s not worth a lot without knowledge of when it happened, right?
 The rest of the world is happy using the Gregorian calendar for this.
 Farmers are not.

 Plants don’t really care a lot about dates.
 They care about temperature.
-The plant’s calendar is measured in temperature-days.
-We therefore need to store all data with two timestamps, one of them for us humans to know when something happened, and the other one for the plants to know when something happened.
+The plant’s calendar is measured in temperature days.
+We, therefore, need to store all data with two timestamps, one of them for us humans to know when something happened, and the other one for the plants to know when something happened.
 We call this the phenological timeline, and storing this for all data points at the farm is going to make a world of difference when future analytics is deployed.

-In as far as precision agriculture is a journey, data management needs to be the main focus at this stage of the journey.
+As far as precision agriculture is a journey, data management needs to be the main focus at this stage of the journey.
 It may seem boring, but the rewards are there waiting.
 From good data comes many opportunities.
 The first of which, we´ll explore in the next blog post.

 This is part three in a seven-part series on a farmer’s journey to precision agriculture.